DimitriPalmer22/Studio-Docs/Projects/Summer Project/Meeting Notes/07-28 Meeting Notes.md

 - Change the positions of the sockets where the fire spells spawn.
 They are a little too far from Allister
 - Show some rune effects or something whenever the player is casting a spell
 - Death lol
+- Shorten time between the mana essence orbs spawning and flying toward the player
+	- OR have a magnetism stat that increases the speed at which the orbs fly toward the player
+	- Yknow to keep the pace of play up a little
+- Lessen the hit stop just a bit
+	- Maybe restrict it to the final hits of combos only or strong spells only

 ### Out-of-engine Updates